 Students wanting transcripts of their university work must submit a written request to the Office of the University Registrar, giving at least one week's notice.
 The appropriate fee is to be included with the request.
-All financial obligations to the university must be arranged to the satisfaction of student financial services before transcripts will be released.
+All financial obligations to the university must be arranged to the satisfaction of the Office of Financial Aid & Scholarships before transcripts will be released.
 Transcripts may be ordered online at getmytranscript.org.